-Slopes are a major factor in lossof-control and tipover accidents that sometimes lead to severe injury or death.
+Slopes are a major factor in loss-of-control and tipover accidents that sometimes lead to severe injury or death.
 All slopes require extra caution.

 - Do not mow on slopes if uneasy or uncertain.
-Ultimate responsibility for safe operation on slopes rests with the operator. - Do not mow excessively steep slopes. - On zero turn machines, mow across slopes, not up and down. - Avoid starting or stopping on a slope.
+Ultimate reponsibility for safe operation on slopes rests with the operator. - Do not mow excessively steep slopes. - With ride-on machines, including articulated steering machines, mow up and down slopes, not across, except for zero turn machines.
+Zero turn machines should mow across slopes. - With walk-behind machines, always mow across slopes, not up and down. - Avoid starting or stopping on a slope.
 If tires lose traction, disengage the blades and proceed slowly straight down the slope. - With a zero turn machine, if tires lose traction going down a slope, steering control may be regained by speeding up. - Mid-mount zero turns (belly mounted deck) have much greater traction pointed up slope than down slope.
 Be aware that traction may be lost going down a slope.
 Do not operate a midmount zero turn on slopes it cannot back up. - Keep all movement on the slopes slow and gradual.
-Do not make sudden changes in speed or direction. - Do not turn on slopes unless necessary, and then turn slowly and downhill when possible. - Stay away from slopes if the ground is loose or if caught in the rain during mowing. - Use lower speeds on a slope to avoid stopping or shifting.
+Do not make sudden changes in speed or direction. - Do not turn on slopes unless necessary, and then turn slowly and downhill when possible.

-- Use extra care with grass catchers or other attachments.
-These can change the stability of the machine. - Remove obstacles such as rocks, treelimbs etc. - Avoid driving over obstacles such as ruts, holes, rocks and roots whenever possible.
+- Stay away from slopes if the ground is loose or if caught in the rain during mowing. - Use lower speeds on a slope to avoid stopping or shifting. - Use extra care with grass catchers or other attachments.
+These can change the stability of the machine. - Avoid driving over ruts, holes, rocks and roots whenever possible.
 Be alert to dips and rises.
-Uneven terrain can overturn a mower or cause it to slide.
-Tall grasses can hide obstacles. - Do not mow dropoffs, ditches or embankments.
-The machine could suddenly turn over if a wheel runs over the edge or an edge caves in. - Follow the manufacturer's recommendations for wheel weights or counterweights to improve stability. - Do not mow slopes when grass is wet.
-Reduced traction could cause sliding.
+Uneven terrain can overturn a mower or cause it to slide. - Do not mow dropoffs, ditches or embankments.
+The machine could suddenly turn over if a wheel runs over the edge or an edge caves in. - Follow the manufacturer's recommendations for wheel weights or counterweights to improve stability.